revanthj/AmesHousingPrices/README.md

 * Apply L2 Regularization (RIDGE) model on remaining features and compare scores with baseline model.

 * SUMMARY
+ * With numerical and categorical features combined, MSE for L2 Model = 0.0314
+ * With numerical features only, MSE for L2 Model = 0.0256

 ## Decision Tree Model